These questions were asked in 2012.

 A: No thanks.
 I'm already well-versed in SEO.
 Saying that you can rank a website highly in the search engines means that surely you should get more than enough customers to your SEO business website through organic search without having to email all and sundry?
 Or have you perhaps been penalized by Google's Panda or Penguin algorithms, and dropped in the SERPS?
-If that is the case, may I suggest building your website with SBI?

 I'm afraid I'm going to decline your offer of a FREE website evaluation.
 I have four websites, which you would know if you had taken the trouble to read my "About" page; and I'm fully aware of how they're ranking and how they can be improved.
-But do please check out SBI.
-I'm sure if you decided to use them, it would eliminate the need for you to try and find new business by filling in contact forms.
-You'd even be able to have your own domain email address rather than having to use free Gmail addresses.